rackerlabs/support-how-to/content/cloud-dns/create-dns-records-for-cloud-servers-with-the-control-panel.md

 ### DNS servers for cloud servers

+Following are the preferred DNS servers for your cloud server:

+-   ns.rackspace.com
+-   ns2.rackspace.com

-Following are the DNS servers for your cloud servers:
+Following are the default DNS servers for your cloud servers:

 -   dns1.stabletransit.com
 -   dns2.stabletransit.com